ms-studio/wp-plugins/README.md

-# wp-plugins
+# Home-made WP Plugins

-A list of WordPress plugins I am maintaining
+A list of WordPress plugins I am maintaining.

 ## Minimalistic Event Manager
 A WordPress plugin that allows for simple management of event dates (start dates, end dates, repeating dates) on Posts and Custom Post Types.